 The Amelia Island Museum of History has been a Shrimp Festival participant for years.
 Normally scheduled for the first weekend in May, dozens of artists, craftspeople and other vendors fill Centre Street and the side streets for a 3-day celebration of all things shrimp!
 All food booths are run by local not-for-profits, and the Museum’s home-made Shrimp Gumbo is a sell-out every year.
 Make sure to find us and grab a bowl of gumbo; you’ll never think about shrimp the same way again (additional hot sauce available for those who like it spicier!).

 HISPANIC HERITAGE MONTH

 Come celebrate Hispanic Heritage Month – September 15 – October 15!
-This year we will be celebrating with two special events: The Cuba Connection: Art from Baracoa, Cuba Exhibition and The Fiesta de Santa Maria.
+In 2021 we celebrated with two special events: The Cuba Connection: Art from Baracoa, Cuba Exhibition and The Fiesta de Santa Maria.